AlphaKeks/how2nvim/makeprg.md

 `%!prettier %`, which might be a bit confusing because of the double `%`.
 In general, `%` used in ranges means "the entire file" while it means "the full path to the current file" in any other case.
-So what we're saying here is: "run a shell command called `prettier` and pass the current file path to it, then replace the current buffer with its ouput".
+So what we're saying here is: "run a shell command called `prettier` and pass the current file path to it, then replace the current buffer with its output".
 Unfortunately this has the side effect that our cursor will be put at the beginning of the buffer.
 This is quite distracting but can be solved easily by saving the cursor position before running prettier and restoring it again afterwards: